Auxvasse, Missouri

-Auxvasse (/ʌvˈɔːz/ uv-AWZ) is a city in northern Callaway County, Missouri, United States.
+Auxvasse (/əˈvɔːz/ ə-VAWZ or /oʊˈvɔːz/ oh-VAWZ) is a city in northern Callaway County, Missouri, United States.
 It is part of the Jefferson City, Missouri Metropolitan Statistical Area.
-The population was 983 at the 2010 census.
+As of the 2020 census, Auxvasse had a population of 1,001.

 History

 Auxvasse was originally called Clinton City, and under the latter name was platted in 1873 named after the nearby Auxvasse Creek.
 A post office called Auxvasse has been in operation since 1874.

 Auxvasse has been claimed by at least 3 Callaway County townships since they were first delineated in 1821, when Auxvasse was located at the far northeast corner of the original boundaries of the then far-larger Cote Sans Dessein township for a period of only a few months.
 New townships (Fulton, Round Prairie, Nine Mile Prairie) were formed 1821–1838 in northern Callaway County, and a study of historical references should clarify which township Auxvasse was claimed by during that period.
 In February 1838, the newly formed Liberty Township included Auxvasse as a key town in its eastern sector for nearly 40 years; but when the newer Jackson Township was created in December 1875, Auxvasse was included instead in its western half, where it remains to this day as its largest population center.